ZapDos7/lakera-gandalf/README.md

 ###### Readme Format by [gdalmau](https://github.com/gdalmau/lakera-gandalf-solutions/tree/main)

 These are my inputs given to the LLM [Gandalf](https://gandalf.lakera.ai/) made by Lakera in each level in order to obtain the secret passwords.
-Since the LLM is non-deterministic, sometimes these prompts might not work and the model may give different outputs.

-Note that this was done as of 2023/06/03 and the model might have changed since then.

 ## Level 1